Welcome to Chicago’s “Greatest Hits” List.

 We could write an entire thesis analyzing pizza in this city.
 But we’re lazy, so we’re not going to do that.
 Here’s the bottom line: if you want to go out for deep-dish pizza, Pequod’s is the move.
 It feels like an old Chicago dive bar, so it’s a cool place to hang, and you’re obviously going to love the pizza.
 Delivery deep-dish involves a whole other set a rules, something we’ll get into another day.

 Deep-dish this, thin crust that.
 What about pizza pot pies?
-They're a thing of beauty, and nobody in the world (that we're aware of) serves pizza pot pies other than Chicago Pizza And Oven Grinder Co.
-It's kind of like a giant bread bowl stuffed pizza, but even that explanation doesn't do it justice.
+They’re a thing of beauty, and nobody else (that we’re aware of) serves pizza pot pies other than Chicago Pizza And Oven Grinder Co.
+It’s kind of like a giant bread bowl stuffed pizza, but even that explanation doesn’t do it justice.
 The food, coupled with the old space on the ground level of a Lincoln Park brownstone where gangsters used to hang, gives it serious Chicago history and appeal.
 You need pizza pot pie in life.

 We’ve long wanted to ball out as rich American businesspeople at the casinos in Macau.
 It sounds mysterious, and it would also mean we are rich American businesspeople.
 Casinos were also the only thing we knew about Macau until Fat Rice came along.
 Now we know about Macanese food, which has heavy influences from Portugal and China, plus Africa, India, Latin America, and more.
 The European and Asian flavor combinations mesh together so well, and the excitement of trying new dishes makes Fat Rice a can’t miss.
 It’s way better than the casino allure.

-Parachute is the newest restaurant in this group, but one that's already earned its spot.
 Parachute is impressive.
 Parachute is exceptional.
 Parachute makes us walk out of a meal thinking it was more enjoyable than most of the meals we’ve had at other restaurants, and we eat at a lot of restaurants.
-The Korean American concoctions aren’t exactly Korean, nor are they American, but it's not fusion either.
+The Korean American concoctions aren’t exactly Korean, nor are they American, but it’s not fusion either.
 There are no rules at Parachute, only creativity that you should judge from a clean slate.

 Athenian Room has been making American-Greek specialities in Lincoln Park since the ’70s, way before Tina Fey talked about it or the neighborhood was a fancy place to raise a family and a designer dog.
 If you want to know where locals like to eat a casual, sit-down meal, this is the spot.
 It’s not your Friday or Saturday night out restaurant, it’s the restaurant that helps you survive the day-to-day.